cardanoapi/chang-hardfork-testing/README.md

 ### Staking, Registration, Delegattion and Reward Withdrawl
 - registering multiple stake address in a single transaction
+- registering multiple stake pools in a single transaction

 ## Steps to run
 1. `nix develop`